ordovician/decoy/README.md

 If you want to be an actual hacker, you need to find other tools as this is a totally outdated approach.

+## Building, Running and Using Programs
+This module is setup as multiple packages which produce a number of command line tools such as runlogin, generate, encrypt, decrypt and addpasswd.

+You can build these tools in the following way:

+   ❯ go build github.com/ordovician/decoy/cmd/runlogin
+   ❯ go build github.com/ordovician/decoy/cmd/addpasswd
+   ❯ go build github.com/ordovician/decoy/cmd/decryp

+Why exactly this long build line?
+It stems from the go.mod file defining the root of the package like this:

+    ❯ cat go.mod
+    module github.com/ordovician/decoy

+    go 1.16

+The build command will use this defined module name when building.
+You can also directly run commands this way:

+    ❯ go run github.com/ordovician/decoy/cmd/runlogi

+However after building you will get local executables which you can run like this:

+    ❯ ./runlogin
+    Login: thomas
+    Password: qwerty
+    Большая Электронно-Счётная Машина 6: June 6, 2022
+    Welcome to БЭСМ-6 comrade thomas